pveeckhout/SpaceEngineersInventoryManager/README.md

-# SpaceEngineersInventoryManager
+# SpaceEngineersScripts

-This script will be used on our private server to make our own life it bit easier.
+These scripts will be used on our private server to make our own life it bit easier.

+## Invemtory Manager

+Discontinued: we moved to use Taleden's Inventory Manager (http://forum.keenswh.com/threads/taledens-inventory-manager.7371928/)

-## script content
+## SolarManager

-### planned

-### done

-* keep assemblers clean
-* sort items
-* distribute uranium in reactors
-* automatic refinering
-* automatic assembly
+TODO

-## how to used
+## MiningStationAutomation

-to add once coded
+TODO